devGnode/logger20js/Readme.md

 ### Active log recorder

-By default this property is : `true`
+By default this property is at : `true`

 ```javascript
 Logger.setSaveLog( true );